 It’s also one of the best nutrients for overall health and vitality, making it an ideal complement to stack safely with Performance Lab Flex.

-Performance Lab Flex should be able to do what it promises – to nourish cartilage, tissue and bone; protect connective tissues; aid lubrication; support flexible ligaments and offer joint relief.
-In short, to help tackle numerous causes and variations of joint pain.
+Performance Lab Flex should be able to do what it promises – to nourish cartilage, tissue, and bone; protect connective tissues; aid lubrication; support flexible ligaments and offer joint relief.
+In short, it helps tackle numerous causes and variations of joint pain.